adamibrahim/superauth/README.md

 ```

 ### Artisan Seed Error
-If you receive this Error:
+If you receive Class not found Error:
 ###### ReflectionException : Class Adam\Superauth\database\seeds\RolesTableSeeder does not exist
 Then you may need to dump-autoload by running this command
 ``` bash